You can use your power saw to cut imitation wood picture frames but you must replace the blade.

 Leave your frame in the band clamp for five minutes.
 The resulting joints are so strong that you will not need to nail the frame.
 But if you want to drive V-nails at the joints, go ahead.
 Imitation wood frames can take medium/soft V-nails.

-Use the EZ-Finish Mounting Kit to mount the art, hold the contents in the frame, and attach the hanging hardware.
+Use the EZ-Finish Mounting and Hanging Kit to mount the art, hold the contents in the frame, and attach the hanging hardware.